JobQuest/jobquest-fe/README.md

 ---

 - JavaScript (ES6)
+- TypeScript
 - HTML
 - CSS/Scss/Sass
 - React
 - Router
 - JSX
-- Jest
+- Cypress

 ## Challenges

 ---

-- Integrating async testing
+- Working with custom made assets
+- Learning a new language
 - Working with states of React components
 - Implementing HTML and JavaScript logic in React